Graduate

 The two-year full-time Program consists of two years of coursework taken over four academic semesters.
 A limited number of courses may be taken during the summer.

-The part-time evening program enables students to complete the Generalist Foundation courses and a portion of the Clinical and Community Practice Concentration Curricula (the first 31 credit hours of the program) over two calendar years.
+The part-time program enables students to complete the Generalist Foundation courses and a portion of the Clinical and Community Practice Concentration Curricula (the first 30 credit hours of the program) over two calendar years.

-- Classroom courses are offered on weekday evenings.
+- Classroom courses are offered during the week, with evening options.

-- Students begin the program in the second summer session.
+- Students begin the program in the fall.

 Advanced Standing Programs